THE REALITY BEHIND 9 BIG INSTAGRAM MYTHS

 Hashtags are a valuable tool to grow your following, but you should always use them correctly.

-Using the same 30 hashtags over and over again is not only boring (and not helpful to your Instagram strategy) but it will only lead your followers to the wrong type of content.
+Utilizing a similar 30 hashtags again and again isn’t just exhausting (and not helpful to your Instagram strategy) but it will only lead your audience to the inappropriate content.